rickmondal-2004/calander/README.md

 # calander
-A program that displays a calendar for a given year and month.
+A program that displays a calendar for a given year and month using C language.